arielfayol37/Traffic/README.md

 ## Understanding

-We have a dataset with labeled road sign images, and we need to implement the following functions in traffic.py.
+We have a dataset with labeled road sign images, and have implement the following functions in traffic.py.

 ### `load_data(data_dir)`